Phrogz/NeatJSON/README.md

 [![Gem Version](https://badge.fury.io/rb/neatjson.svg)](http://badge.fury.io/rb/neatjson)
 [![Gem Downloads](http://ruby-gem-downloads-badge.herokuapp.com/neatjson?type=total&color=brightgreen)](https://rubygems.org/gems/neatjson)

-Pretty-print your JSON in Ruby with more power than is provided by `JSON.pretty_generate`.
-In particular, like Ruby's `pp` (pretty print), NeatJSON will keep objects on one line if they fit, but break them over multiple lines if needed.
+Pretty-print your JSON in Ruby or JavaScript with more power than is provided by `JSON.pretty_generate` (Ruby) or `JSON.stringify` (JS).
+For example, like Ruby's `pp` (pretty print), NeatJSON can keep objects on one line if they fit, but break them over multiple lines if needed.

-Here's an excerpt (from a much larger JSON):
+**Features (all optional):**

+* Keep values on one line, with variable wrap width.
+* Format numeric values to specified precision.
+* Sort object keys to be in alphabetical order.
+* Arbitrary whitespace (or really, any string) for indentation.
+* "Short" wrapping uses fewer lines, indentation based on values.
+(See last example below.)
+* Indent final closing bracket/brace for each array/object.
+* Adjust number of spaces inside array/object braces.
+* Adjust number of spaces before/after commas and colons (adjustable for single-line vs. multi-line )
+* Line up the values for an object across lines.
+* [Online webpage](http://phrogz.net/JS/NeatJSON) for conversions and experimenting with options.

+Here's a short example of output showing the power of proper wrapping:

 ~~~ json
 {